-5 digital learnings lessons to bring into 2021
+5 digital learnings lessons for 2021

 1. Eliminate the barriers to engagement for online learning